AlexanderJCS/gold-finder/README.md

 ## Python Version

 Please use Python 3.12 or later with this project.
-Earlier versions are not guaranteed to work.
+Earlier versions are not guaranteed to work (3.11+ will probably work, but it may break in the future).

 ## Dataset
 Uses the immunogold dataset from Max Planck Florida Institute for Neuroscience.
 The paper is linked [here](https://www.researchgate.net/publication/350731155_A_deep_learning_approach_to_identifying_immunogold_particles_in_electron_microscopy_images).